wwaaijer/space-traders-sdk/README.md

-# Space Traders SDK
+# SpaceTraders SDK

-A JavaScript/TypeScript SDK for the [Space Traders API](https://spacetraders.io/), a game build for (aspiring) software developers.
+An SDK for the [SpaceTraders API](https://spacetraders.io/), a game for (aspiring) software developers.

 **Features**